sph-mn/sdupes/readme.md

 # possible enhancements
 * optionally compare the md5 sum for extra confidence. a nice md5 implementation can be found [here](https://www.nayuki.io/page/fast-md5-hash-implementation-in-x86-assembly)
-* optional byte-by-byte comparison. but it is resource intensive, because large files cant be kept in memory, so that for each comparison, each two relevant files have to be fully read again and again
+* optional byte-by-byte comparison. but that would be resource intensive because large files cant be kept in memory. for each comparison, each two relevant files have to be fully read again and again

 # license
 [gpl3+](https://www.gnu.org/licenses/gpl-3.0.txt)